Process Optimisation with Time Blocking

 1. Identify Key Tasks

 Identify key tasks by listing essential activities that contribute directly to your goals or are repeated regularly.
 Prioritise those that deliver measurable results.
 Spending just 10-12 minutes planning your workday can save up to 2 hours of wasted time, making it critical to focus on high-impact tasks.
-This short planning session ensures that your time and energy is directed to where it matters most, increasing both productivity and efficiency in managing your workload.

 Are you currently spending time on tasks that directly contribute to your goals, or could you improve how you prioritise high-impact activities